Browlift / Forehead Lift

 Patients will return to see Dr. Jugenburg the day after surgery and at regular intervals thereafter.
 This is done to ensure that Dr. Jugenburg can properly monitor your recovery, and make each patient’s experience smooth and safe, with the best result possible.

 Your Browlift Consultation

 The decision to have a Browlift is extremely personal.
-At the Toronto Cosmetic Surgery Institute, Dr. Jugenburg always meets with his prospective patients in an initial consultation.
-During the consultation, you will discuss your reasons for wanting Browlift surgery and will undergo a thorough medical check-up.
-Dr. Jugenburg will provide you with all the information you will need to decide in your own time if the benefits of Browlift will achieve your goals.
+During the consultation you will discuss the reasons for wanting Browlift surgery and will undergo a thorough medical check-up.
+We will provide you with all the information you will need to decide in your own time if the benefits of Browlift will achieve your goals.
 You will also have the opportunity to view our state-of-the-art facilities and meet with our team of friendly and experienced staff.

 Complementary Cosmetic Procedures

 A Browlift is often combined with the following procedures: